BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

   </table>
 </div>

 > :warning: **WARNING:** Generally, you want to always keep your seeds in **Seed Tool**.
 A seed is both secure and resilient in the app.
 There is no reason to export it.
-Instead, sign PSBTs or export keys as appropriate — ideally watch-only public keys or specific derived keys in response to a `ur:crypto-request` from another app.
+Instead, sign PSBTs or export keys as appropriate — ideally watch-only public keys or specific derived keys in response to a request from another app.

 ## Deleting a Seed

 If you're done with a seed or if you've exported it to another app or device, you may then want to delete it.

-Seeds can be deleted with the "Edit" function on the main page.
+Seeds can be deleted with the "Edit" function on the main page or by swiping left on a seed in that listing.
 You can immediately "Undo" a deletion (circle back arrow) if you deleted the wrong seed, and you can then "Redo" it (circle forward arrow), but as soon as you make any other change (such as adding a new seed or even resorting your seeds), any seed you deleted will be gone forever.
 Be careful!

 <div align="center">
   <table border=0>